quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 ### Secondary variables(s)

-- Again, the ubiquitous example are "calibration" datapoints.
+- Again, the ubiquitous example is "calibration" datapoints.
 - Similar to {ref}`main variables <sec-main-variables>`, but intended to serve as reference data for other main variables (e.g., calibration data).
 - Xarray **Variables** that have an attribute {attr}`~quantify_core.data.dataset_attrs.QVarAttrs.is_main_var` set to `False`.
 - The "assignment" of secondary variables to main variables should be done using {attr}`~quantify_core.data.dataset_attrs.QDatasetAttrs.relationships`.